arnaudroger/blog/_posts/2016-10-30-java-performance-puzzle.md

 I think that because mark is in an another object.
-If you look at the compilation log and compare them to the alt slow case you can see the only difference is the bc/dependency declaration.
+If you look at the compilation log and compare them to the alt slow case you can see the only difference is the [bc/dependency declaration](https://github.com/arnaudroger/sfm-csv-variability/blob/master/jitwatch/journal-v1-ref.xml#L86) not present in [the slow run](https://github.com/arnaudroger/sfm-csv-variability/blob/master/jitwatch/journal-v2-slow.xml#L86).

 {% highlight xml %}
   <method level="4" bytes="20" name="newCell" flags="2" holder="831" arguments="820 721 832" id="847" compile_id="449" compiler="C2" iicount="155756" return="723"/>